 Because the grant of awards under the 2024 Plan is within the discretion of the compensation committee, we cannot determine the dollar value or number of ordinary shares that will in the future be received by or allocated to any participant in the 2024 Plan.
-Accordingly, in lieu of providing information regarding benefits that will be received under the 2024 Plan, the following table provides information concerning the benefits that were received by the following persons and groups during 2023: each Named Executive Officer; all current executive officers, as a group; all current directors who are not executive officers, as a group; and all current employees who are not executive officers, as a group.
+Accordingly, in lieu of providing information regarding benefits that will be received under the 2024 Plan, the following table provides information concerning the benefits that were received by the following persons and groups during 2023: each Named Executive Officer; all current executive officers, as a group; all current directors who are not executive officers, as a group.